MagnetSystem/Safety-App/README.md

 ## 🏗️ Architecture & Structure

-This repository is structured as a **Monorepo**, housing the following core services:
+This repository is structureds as a **Monorepo**, housing the following core services:

 - **`/backend`** - The core API and business logic.
   - Framework: NestJS (TypeScript)